 ?limit=10&marker=1234 displays a

-maximum of 10 items of the billing summary in the paginated results, beginning
+maximum of 10 load balancers in the paginated results, beginning with the

 If a marker beyond the end of a list is given, an empty list is returned.